-A state Superior Court judge in San Diego has approved the pending settlement previously announced for Sempra Energy and its two major California utilities in a multi-billion-dollar class action lawsuit.
+A state Superior Court judge in San Diego Wednesday approved the pending settlement previously announced for Sempra Energy and its two major California utilities in a multi-billion-dollar class action lawsuit.

 Dating back to the 2000-2001 western energy crisis, the so-called Continental Forge class alleged Sempra’s utilities conspired with El Paso Natural Gas Co. to drive up wholesale natural gas prices at the Arizona-California border in the midst of the crisis.

 Late last Wednesday Judge Ronald Prager tentatively upheld Sempra’s $1.8 billion class action settlement announced early in January and then the next day held several hours of objections to the deal from attorneys representing various state and utility interests.
 California’s attorney general has argued the settlement could preclude several pending legal actions involving Sempra and that the value of the deal is overstated.

 In its announcement of the judge’s action, Sempra specifically said that the settlement approval “does not terminate other ongoing energy-crisis-related litigation against Sempra Energy and its affiliates, including some claims by individual plaintiffs.”
 It also said that final approval of a related $30 million settlement of a Nevada class-action lawsuit is expected later this year.

 Sempra CEO Donald Felsinger said his energy holding company can now “focus firmly on the future,” specifically investing in energy infrastructure and supplies for California and other areas of the nation.
 He said the approval “puts the major pieces of the energy crisis behind us.”
 Sempra already has recorded the financial impact of the settlement in prior reporting periods, Felsinger said.